Retrieval-based Knowledge Augmented Vision Language Pre-training: Introduction

-To this end, we propose a \textbf{RE}trieval-based knowledge \textbf{A}ugmented \textbf{V}ision-\textbf{L}anguage Pre-training (REAVL) model, which retrieves world knowledge from KG to complement multi-modal data and incorporates them in vision-language pre-training.
-REAVL has two core components: a knowledge retriever that retrieves KG entities given multi-modal data, and a knowledge-augmented model that fuses multi-modal data and knowledge.
-Concretely, we take multi-modal data and a KG as the input data, and first retrieve the related knowledge and construct entity subgraph from the KG via the knowledge retriever.
-Then we use a knowledge-augmented model to encode these inputs into fused representations, where the multi-modal features are fused with knowledge features through cross-attention at each layer.
+To this end, we propose a \textbf{RE}trieval-based knowledge \textbf{A}ugmented \textbf{V}ision-\textbf{L}anguage Pre-training (REAVL) model, which retrieves world knowledge from KGs and leverage them to improve the multi-modal representations.
+REAVL has two core components: a knowledge retriever that retrieves the informative knowledge given multi-modal data, and a knowledge-augmented model that fuses multi-modal data and knowledge.
+Concretely, we take multi-modal data and a KG as the input data, and first retrieve the related knowledge from the KG via the knowledge retriever.
+Then we use a knowledge-augmented model to encode these inputs into fused representations, where the multi-modal features are fused with knowledge features through the cross-attention layer in an adaptive way.

-To jointly model deep interactions over multi-modal data and knowledge, we pretrain our model by unifying four different types of knowledge-aware self-supervised tasks: masked language modeling (MLM), masked vision modeling (MVM), KG link prediction (LinkPred), and image-text contrastive learning (ITC).
-Specifically, MLM and MVM are the knowledge-aware masked data modeling objectives, where the original signal is reconstructed by using its masked modal inputs and the corresponding retrieved knowledge.
-The masked learning signals can reward the helpful knowledge and penalize uninformative ones during knowledge retrieval.
-Furthermore, LinkPred makes the model use the KG structure jointly with the corresponding multi-modal data to reason about missing links in KG and ITC focuses on the alignment of the image and text in multi-modal data.
-We conduct ablation studies and show the effectiveness of the individual self-supervised tasks.
+To efficiently incorporate informative knowledge into multi-modal representations, we pretrain our model by introducing a knowledge-aware self-supervised learning scheme including four different types of modules: masked language modeling (K-MLM), masked vision modeling (K-MVM), image-text contrastive learning (K-ITC), and KG link prediction (LinkPred).
+Specifically, K-MLM and K-MVM are the knowledge-aware masked data modeling objectives, where the original signal is reconstructed by using its masked modal inputs and the corresponding retrieved knowledge.
+The masked learning signals help to reward helpful knowledge and penalize uninformative ones during knowledge retrieval.
+And K-ITC focuses on aligning images and text in multi-modal data.
+Furthermore, LinkPred makes the model use the KG structure jointly with the corresponding multi-modal data to reason about missing links in KG.
+We conduct ablation studies and show the effectiveness and complementarity of individual self-supervised tasks.